Eigenvalue optimization in higher dimensions and $p$-harmonic maps: Introduction and main results

 \subsection{Acknowledgements}

 This paper forms part of the author's PhD thesis under the supervision of Mikhail Karpukhin and Iosif Polterovich, whom the author thanks for their guidance and many fruitful discussions.
 The author is particularly grateful to Mikhail Karpukhin for pointing out the link between different eigenvalue normalizations and $p$-harmonic maps into spheres, and to Mikhail Karpukhin and Daniel Stern for sharing their notes on the spectral properties of $m$-harmonic maps, which inspired the compactness estimate~\eqref{ineq:m-harm-comp-estim}.
-The author also thanks Romain Petrides for a stimulating discussion.
+The author also thanks Romain Petrides for stimulating discussions and for kindly pointing out Corollary~\ref{cor:1st-eigenval-acheived}.
 This work was partially supported by an ISM scholarship.